MichaelBroox/White-Wine-Quality-Prediction/README.md

 ## Exploration Data Analysis

 ### Correlation of Data Features
-The ouput feature isn't strongly correlated to any of the physicochemical features of the dataset with **`alcohol`** having the highest correlation value of **`0.46`** with the target feature.
+The output feature isn't strongly correlated to any of the physicochemical features of the dataset with **`alcohol`** having the highest correlation value of **`0.46`** with the target feature.
 However, there are strong correlations between some of the physicochemical features.

 + **`residual Sugar`** has a correlation value of **`0.82`** with **`density`**,
 ---